Glossary of religious and spiritual terms

 early 1990s, many North Americans believed that this group exists; some

-still do, although hard evidence is absent.
+still do, although hard evidence for their existence is non-existent.

 - A wizard who inhabits an alternative world of fantasy and magic,